PMassicotte/cdoc/README.md

 * Need to verify that all DOC measurements are using same units (i.e. umol/L).

 * Need to verify that all CDOM is expressed as absorption coefficients.

+# Methods

+* CDOM values between 240-600 nm have been kept for further analyzes.

+* All CDOM profiles have been interpolated at 1 nm increment to make sure that the calculation of metrics will be performed on same spectral range for everyone.